Happy Earth Day!

 Kathy Kampa is a passionate educator of young learners.
 She seeks to nurture children’s imaginations and spark creativity through fun and engaging activities.
 Kathy believes that music and movement should be a part of every young child’s learning.

-Kathy is the co-author of Magic Time, Everybody Up, Oxford Discover, and Beehive (published by Oxford University Press).
-She has been teaching young learners in Tokyo, Japan for 30 years.
-Kathy is also active as a teacher trainer, inspiring teachers around the world.
+Kathy has taught young learners in Tokyo, Japan for over 30 years.
+She’s also active as a teacher trainer, inspiring teachers around the world.
 She has currently returned to her home state of Minnesota in the US.

 If you’re interested in more of Kathy’s work, check out her YouTube channel at Kathy Kampa.
 Kathy has collected numerous activities to link with her here on Pinterest.